 The beaches of Koh Yao Noi remind me a bit also those of the Malaysian island of Tioman, between the village of Tekek and ABC Beach.

 In any case, enjoy these images.
 It does not say that I can continue to do many more.
 My camera lets go ...
 I was talking about "little worry" above, but it's my big annoyance since I arrived here.

 One of the electronic components of this modest Canon A95 compact camera must be dead.
 Nine times out of ten, when I turn it on, the screen stays black.
 And the sensor "sees" only black.
 Even if I trigger, I get a black rectangle ...
 I have to turn it on and off a dozen times to hope to see it light up, without guarantee of success.

 For spontaneous photos, scenes taken on the spot, it's a bit damn.

 On the boat, in Phang Nga Bay, he deigned to walk.
 But suddenly, I left it on, during the whole ride, not daring to turn it off for fear that it will definitely return to "black" mode and it has eaten the battery in no time ...

 However, I finally have a picture of the attraction that is in all the cameras of tourists visiting the area, the famous rock of James Bond Island!

-But I can not show you the well-known, more spectacular view you take from the beach ...
-When we saw the crowds arrive by full speed-boats on the rocks, to trample this tiny tongue of sand, we preferred stay off and go to other islets, less crowded ...
+But I can't show you the well known, more spectacular view we take from the beach...
+When we saw the crowd disembark by speed-boats on the rocks, to trample this tiny tongue of sand, we preferred to stay offshore and head for other, less crowded islets...